minprog/programming-1/info/10 Syllabus.md

 programming tricks and low-level optimization of code for applications beyond the scope of this course.

-> Hacker’s Delight, Second Edition
+> Hacker's Delight, Second Edition
 > Henry S. Warren Jr.
 > Pearson Education, 2013
 > ISBN 0-321-84268-5